RihardsVitols/Microphone-Calibration/README.md

 ### Electronics
-dir -> electronic_componnents
 At the moment there is no preamp and capsules that I used dosen not need phantom power.
 Electronic schematic for them I took from capsules datasheet and added all the neccery parts after that.

 ### Calibration
-The calibration/src directory contains the Octave files for the current calibration software.
-The CALIBRATION.md file in there has a very brief description of usage, but currently is out of date with the current source code.
-Look into the individual files for more guidance.
-Hopefully this will be fixed soon.
+The calibration containts 13 codes that need to be run one by one.
+Some of the may take some time to finish so be pattiont.
+The code will create folders that are neccery for saving resoults and will save them on your Desktop. to Chnage that edit Paths.txt .
+Recordings that you made for calibrations goes in the directory rec that will be created after running code 000_setp_create_project_folder_and_Pink_noise.scd